 - neighbourhood forums

-Natural England and the Environment Agency must be consulted about:
+You must consult Natural England and the Environment Agency about:

-- any plans or orders that may affect the environment
+- any plans or orders that may affect their environmental interests

 - strategic environmental assessments for neighbourhood plans

-Check with your local planning authority (LPA) if you’re unsure which agencies to consult after reading this guide.
-See also the neighbourhood planning guidance.
+Check with your local planning authority (LPA) if you’re unsure which agency to consult.

-- is likely to affect European protected sites eg special area of conservation (SAC), special protection area (SPA) or Ramsar wetland
+- European protected sites like special areas of conservation (SACs), special protection areas (SPAs) or Ramsar wetlands

 - marine protected areas